pinkest-nekomata/LaDS-Lore-Project/Main Story/WU-09 No Morning.md

 He goes to [[Zayne]]'s office for comfort during the long night shift, and finds the [[snow velvet]] wilting.
 Where there was pristine snow at its base before there are now [[black crystals]] of ice.
 Zayne returns, and Greyson points out the wilting flower.
 But as soon as Zayne sees the crystals, he hesitates, and determines that the flower is beyond saving.

 > "Dr Zayne, when we declare someone gone...
-In the eyes of their family, are we guardian angels or the Grim Reaper?"
+In the eyes of their family, are we guardian angels or the [[Grim Reaper]]?"
 > It's an unanswered question that hangs in the air.
 Zayne can't help but glance at the desk.
 > A few fragile petals of the snow velvet fall, only with its tiny heart still desperately clinging to life amidst the black ice crystals.
 * ((See also [[Zayne's death theme]]))